SomeWeekendReading/someweekendreading.github.io/_posts/2021-05-03-google-translate-review.md

   to machine translation), a colleague reported more success than I thought achievable:
 > Sur la base de quelques minutes de lecture de ton texte sur le _Poisson d'Avril_ traduit
 > en Français par le robot Google, je peux dire que cette traduction me semble assez
-> raisonnable, certainement pas ridicule!"
+> raisonnable, certainement pas ridicule!
 (On the basis of a couple minutes of reading
 > your post on April Fool's Day translated into French by the Google robot, I can say that
 > this translation looks to me reasonable enough, certainly not ridiculous!)